jennyknuth/dashboard/app/components/flow/flow-instructions.md

 ### Designer Instructions

 #### Stop Lab 3
-> Because the Blink1 LED can only receive signals from one service at a time, to run this lab, you need to stop `Lab3`
+> Because the Blink1 LED can only receive signals from one service at a time, to run this lab, you need to stop `Lab3`.
+We won't reuse the `Lab3` service, but we will reuse the Blink1 block (see below).

-1. In the designer ([https://designer.n.io](https://designer.n.io)), navigate to `Lab3` and from the down arrow next to the `Lab3` label at the top, click `stop`
+1. In the designer ([https://designer.n.io](https://designer.n.io)), navigate to your `Lab3` service and from the down arrow next to the `Lab3` label at the top, click `stop`

 #### Start Lab 2
 > We will be reusing the services from Lab 2

-1. Make sure that in `Lab2`, the `DetectShake`, `MobileAccelDataHandler`, and `FanToggler` services are still running
+1. Make sure that your `Lab2`, `DetectShake`, `MobileAccelDataHandler`, and `FanToggler` services are still running
-1. If they are not running, start each one
+1. If they are stopped, start each one

 #### Create Lab 4
 1. Create a new service